 Alabama's English proficiency assessment went through a standards setting process in 2016 to ensure Alabama had a valid and reliable measure of the skills necessary to meet the rigorous language acquisition demands of College and Career Readiness standards.
-Alabama re-calculated the target percentages utilizing both 2016-2017 baseline data and the 2017-2018 data..
+Alabama recalculated the target percentages utilizing both 2016-2017 baseline data and the 2017-2018 data..
 Alabama's EL committee compared our English language proficiency outcomes to other states that use the same assessment to set targets for growth.
 Utilizing the data gleaned from two years of assessments, the state engaged in a collaborative effort of local superintendents and other education stakeholders to determine data informed goals that are both ambitious and achievable.
 The updated targets found in our amended ESSA plan are the result of that work and the ALSDE feels that they constitute ambitious targets that remain achievable.

-As a part of ensuring that English learners succeed and meet the long-term goals, the ALSDE has collaborated with the Southeast Comprehensive Center (SECC).
-The SECC will support ALSDE with co-developing an EL plan that will guide local education agencies and schools with supports designed to enhance and improve instructional programs for EL students.
-This project will include co-planning and co-facilitation of EL stakeholder meetings for developing the plan.
-SECC will provide ALSDE with expertise, resources, strategies, and tools for working with ELs.
-In addition to developing an EL plan and resources, the SECC support will enable the ALSDE to measure the impact professional learning has on EL students and the change in practice at the local level.
+As a part of ensuring that English learners succeed and meet the long-term goals, the ALSDE collaborated with the Southeast Comprehensive Center (SECC).
+The SECC provided support to ALSDE with co-developing an EL plan that guided local education agencies and schools with supports designed to enhance and improve instructional programs for EL students.
+This project included co-planning and co-facilitation of EL stakeholder meetings for developing the plan.
+SECC provided ALSDE with expertise, resources, strategies, and tools for working with ELs.
+Currently, Alabama has partnered with the Region 7 Comprehensive Center and REL-Southeast to develop a EL Framework to further support the improvement of EL students in Alabama.
+To development this framework, there are two team established: The State Management Tean (SMT) and the State Implementation Team (SIT).
+Alabama has also included a stakeholder workgroup to support this work.